Whynnie/SQL-PROJECTS/Exploring the European Soccer Database with SQL/README.md

-Here's the link to the Article https://medium.com/@whynniethegr8/the-european-soccer-database-exploration-with-sql-a2669eae65bd
+Here's the link to the [Article!](https://medium.com/@whynniethegr8/the-european-soccer-database-exploration-with-sql-a2669eae65bd)